 Earplugs for Snoring

-At your wits end?
-Tired (literally) of lying next to someone who snores and sounds like a freight train?
+Are you tired (literally) of lying next to someone who snores and sounds like a freight train?

 Take comfort in knowing that you’re not alone.
 Although you feel it at as you watch the clock tick over another hour as you lay awake while you’re contemplating pushing your partner out of bed.